ds2co/baggage/README.md

 You can use Baggage together with React, Ember, Aurelia, Vue.js, or with any other view library.

-It is tiny package (~2kB) and has no dependencies.
+It is a tiny package and has no dependencies.

 # Table of Contents
 - [Installation](#installation)